veliswaan/wanderly-travel-agent/TUTORIAL.md

 ### What's different?

-The magic is in the `@tool` decorator.
+The `@tool` decorator is the star of the show here.
 When you ask about weather, budget, and attractions, the agent **automatically decides** to:

 1. Call `get_weather("Cape Town")`
 2. Call `search_attractions("Cape Town")`
 3. Call `estimate_budget("Cape Town", 3, "mid-range")`
 4. Combine all the information into a helpful response

-You didn't write any orchestration logic — the agent figures it out!
+You didn't write any orchestration logic — the agent figures it out, thanks to the tools!

 ---